How to Turn Your Hobby Into a Business:

 P.O.
 Box or Virtual Mailbox

 I really like virtual mailboxes because you can use them for a lot of different things in your business.
 In addition to having them in your formation documents as appropriate, you can also use them as the footer address that you need for CAN-SPAM compliance.
 This means that there’s an address that needs to go at the bottom of the emails that you’re sending out.
 Don’t use your home address here, please.
 Use either a P.O.
 Box or virtual mailbox on your footer.
 Make sure you’re compliant, but also not make sure that you’re giving yourself some healthy distance there.
-I recommend: Anytime Mailbox and iPostal 1 – they likely have a real “street address” fairly close to where you live, although it won’t matter as it’s all based online.
+I recommend: Anytime Mailbox (affiliate link) and iPostal 1 – they likely have a real “street address” fairly close to where you live, although it won’t matter as it’s all based online.

 No Personal Email Addresses